centraunit/cu-firecracker/README.md

-# CRM Plugin System
+# CMS Plugin System

-A Go-based CRM system with a plugin architecture using AWS Firecracker microVMs.
+A Go-based CMS system with a plugin architecture using AWS Firecracker microVMs.
 This system allows developers to create plugins in any language, compile them into `rootfs.ext4` files, and run them in isolated microVMs with HTTP communication.

 ## 🚀 Quick Start